usma-eecs/AY184_IT105/README.rst

 IT105 Specific Update Guidance
 ==============================

-The master is tied directly to the production environment on `Runestone Academy <https://runestone.academy/runestone/static/AY182_IT105/index.html>`_.
-Everytime a new commit occurs for the master a Jenkins server updates the production site within about 30 minutes.
-The master is currently locked so only LTC Tom Babbitt has the ability to push.
+The master branch is tied directly to the production environment at code.it015.army.
+When the course is modified and rebuilt is is done so from the master branch.
 Assistance with content and updates to make the book better are appriciated.
 Please do the following to assist.

-1. Fork this repository.
+1. Fork this repository or create a new branch.

 2. Follow the instructions above to install.